saysimple/saysimple-plugin-devkit/README.md

   }
   ```
 * contacts \
-  which contains presets for the __contact__ controller, the structure looks like this
+  which contains presets for the __contact__ controller, the structure looks like this:
   ```typescript
   interface contacts {
     "name": string;